 Props are completely optional at a newborn session.
-Some families want a clean, simple look with nothing extra.
-Others like the idea of something personal or a bit more styled.
-Both are absolutely fine, and this post will help you think through what might work for yours.
+Some families want nothing extra at all.
+Others love the idea of something personal.
+Both are fine, and here’s how to think it through.

 What’s available at the studio